Skip to main content

 default:"localhost"

-Hostname or IP of your Redis instance.
+Hostname or IP address of your Redis server.

 REDIS_HOST=localhost